Samtökin '78

-Samtökin '78 (officially The National Queer Organisation in English) is the national queer organisation of Iceland, which is an NGO dedicated to the interest and rights of lesbian, homosexual, bisexual, asexual, pansexual, transgender and intersex people in Iceland.
-The organisation provides education about LGBTQIA+ related matters, counselling and legal consultation for queer people in addition to running a youth club for young people that identify as queer and hosting open houses once a week intended for queer people and their allies.
+Samtökin '78, officially The National Queer Organization in English, is the national queer organization of Iceland and non-governmental organization dedicated to the interest and rights of Queer individuals in Iceland.
+The organization provides education about LGBTQIA+ related matters, counselling and legal consultation for queer people in addition to running a youth club for young people that identify as queer and hosting open houses once a week intended for queer people and their allies.

-Organisation
+Organization

 The first chairperson of the group was Guðni Baldursson.
 As of March 2022, the chairperson of the organization was Álfur Birkir, succeeding Þorbjörg Þorvaldsdóttir.
 In April 2022, the organisation had four employees.
 As of 2020, it also had ten contractors.
 As of 2018, the group's executive director was Daníel E. Arnarsson.

 The organisation receives funding from the government for providing education, consultation, and services.
 In 2017, the national government of Iceland granted them 6 million Icelandic króna (ISK).
 This was doubled to a grant of 12 million in 2018.
 They then received a grant of 15 million ISK in 2019.
 In 2020, it came to an agreement with the government of Reykjavík to receive 8.7 million ISK annually, for three years.

+Relationship with other LGBT organisations

 The organisation has a number of partnered groups that it collaborates with.
-These include Hinsegin dagar, HIN – Hinsegin Norðurland, Trans Ísland, Intersex Ísland, Q – félag hinsegin stúdenta (the affiliated queer students' organisation), BDSM á Íslandi, Hinsegin kórinn, and Íþróttafélagið Styrmir.
+These include Hinsegin dagar, HIN – Hinsegin Norðurland, Trans Ísland, Intersex Ísland, Q – félag hinsegin stúdenta (the affiliated queer students' organization), BDSM á Íslandi, Hinsegin kórinn, and Íþróttafélagið Styrmir.
 At least some of these, such as the students' group that was founded in 1999, operated as independent subgroups within Samtökin '78.

+A separate lobby group named Samtökin '22 was established in 2022 in opposition to Samtökin '78's advocacy for transgender people, modelled on the LGB Alliance's split from Stonewall in the United Kingdom.
+Daníel E. Arnarsson, the executive director of Samtökin '78, accused the new organisation of hate speech and stated it should be placed on a public list of extremist organisations.
+Between 2023 and 2025, Samtökin '78 filed criminal complaints against five individuals associated with Samtökin '22, in relation to alleged instances of hate speech and defamation.